 Thatching is an unregulated trade and as such has no overall governing body.
 Many trades have organisations associated with them.
 Thatching is no exception.
 Here is some information on those thatching organisations which may be helpful.

 Thatching organisations – Master Thatchers

 It is currently estimated that there are around 800 “Master Thatchers” in the UK, some sources previously indicated around 900 which we believe now (September 2019) to be a little high.
-Approximately one quarter of this 800 are members of a Master Thatchers organisation and the rest are independent.
+Approximately one fifth (to one quarter maybe) of this 800 are members of a Master Thatchers organisation and the rest are independent.
 Based on our experience, there are now more independent thatchers than there were 20 years ago.